sudo-project/sudo/INSTALL.md

    you may file a bug report at https://bugzilla.sudo.ws/ or an issue at https://github.com/sudo-project/sudo/issues/ (not both).

 5. Type `make install` (as root) to install sudo, visudo, the man pages, and a skeleton sudoers file.
-Note that the install will not overwrite an existing sudoers file.
-You can also install various pieces the package via the install-binaries, install-doc, and install-sudoers make targets.
+The install will not overwrite an existing sudoers file.
+You can also install various pieces of the package via the install-binaries, install-doc, and install-sudoers make targets.

 6. Edit the sudoers file with `visudo` as necessary for your site.
 You will probably want to refer the example sudoers